 When testing goodwill for impairment, we may first assess qualitative factors, such as industry and market factors, the dynamic economic and political environments in which we operate, cost factors, and changes in overall performance, to determine if it is more likely than not that the carrying value of our reporting units exceed their estimated fair values.
 If our qualitative assessment indicates that it is more likely than not that the carrying value of a reporting unit exceeds its estimated fair value, we perform the quantitative assessment.
 We may also elect to bypass the qualitative assessment and proceed directly to the quantitative assessment.
-We performed a qualitative goodwill assessment of our reporting units, which resulted in no goodwill impairment losses in the year ended December 31, 2021.
+We performed a qualitative goodwill assessment of our reporting units, and did not identify any factors indicating that the carrying value of our reporting units exceeded their estimated fair values.

 If performing a quantitative assessment, we generally estimate the fair values of our reporting units by applying the income approach, using discounted cash flows.
 The base year in the reporting units' discounted cash flows is derived from the annual financial planning cycle, which commences in the fourth quarter of the year.
 As part of a quantitative assessment, we may also apply the asset liquidation method to estimate the fair value of individual reporting units, which is computed as total assets minus total liabilities, excluding intangible assets and deferred taxes.
 Finally, we apply a market approach to reconcile the value of our reporting units to our consolidated market value.
-Under the market approach, we consider publicly traded comparable company information to determine revenue and earnings multiples which are used to estimate our reporting units' fair values.
+Under the market approach, we consider publicly-traded comparable company information to determine revenue and earnings multiples which are used to estimate our reporting units' fair values.
 The assumptions used are consistent with those used in our long-range business plan and annual planning process.
 However, if these assumptions differ from actual results, the outcome of our goodwill impairment tests could be adversely affected.